Golf Cart Batteries Not Charging

 golf cart batteries not charging

-But it was easy enough for me to drop the golf cart charger off at a golf cart repair shop on my way to work to have it tested.
+It was easy enough for me to drop the golf cart charger off at a golf cart repair shop on my way to work to have it tested.
 I thought I might as well rule it out since it was so old.
 It tested that it worked intermittently and that the electric cord needed to be replaced.

 Even if the charger wasn't the problem, I was happy to get a new electric cord since the old one was showing signs of wear and tear.